 Testimonials:

 I launched this course on 14th November 2024.
-Here are five testimonials I have received so far from course participants.
+Here are seven testimonials I have received so far from course participants.
 Three are from therapists:

 1.“Hi Terry, the course is very interesting and useful.
 I love the way you give a succinct description of what rumination is followed by strategies that can be introduced in everyday life.
 I have shared them with my family, one of whom commented on how they appreciated your proactive approach to giving strategies that can be used in a step by step approach.
 We are lucky to be able to benefit from your vast experience and learning as well as your kindness towards all.
 I look forward to continuing to learn from you.
 Warm wishes to you, Andrea.”